jambrt/propnews/README.md

 ### Installation

-To run the project on a local development server please install React and the Snowpack Sass plugin in the project directory:
+To run the project on a local development server, please install React and the Snowpack Sass plugin in the project directory:

 ```
 npm install react react-dom --save